There is so much to contemplate when it comes to running your home.

-Are your energy are a little higher than they were last year?
+Are your heating are a little higher than they were last year?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
+It may also be the first step in deciding if your heating unit is in need of replacing.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

-Heating equipment were never designed to last until the end of time.
-Better, more efficient technology is coming out all the time.
-But how long should your heating unit last?
+Heating equipment were never designed to last forever.
+Newer, more efficient technology is coming out all the time.
+But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
+But keep in mind many old heating systems operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-If you have to raise your voice to talk because your heater is too loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your heater is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

-Today’s latest systems work more quietly than ever.
-Often you’ll have to really give attention to even know when they’re running.
-If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.
+Today’s latest units work more quietly than ever.
+Often you’ll have to really give attention to even know that they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues